BlueByteSystemsInc/PDMShell/src/RUNTASK.md

 ---
 # RUNTASK Command
 ## Description
-The `RUNTASK` command allows you to execute a PDM task on a specific file or via search in the PDM vault.
+The `runtask` command allows you to execute a PDM task on a specific file or via search in the PDM vault.

 ## Syntax
 ```bash